-In general, things like Kid Modes and the like are outdated and kids hate them anyway.
-There are also content blockers but kids are getting smarter and bypassing them completely.
-These offer a false sense of security, especially if your child is older (and especially if they’re teenagers).
+In general, things like Kid Modes are outdated, and kids hate them anyway.
+There are also content blockers, but kids are getting smarter and bypassing them completely.
+These offer a false sense of security, especially if your child is older (especially if they’re teenagers).
 There are ways to give your kids some freedom while still keeping an eye on them.
 Here are the best child safety apps for Android and some other methods too!

 Kid oriented messaging apps

 A few companies have messaging services just for kids.
 A couple of notable examples include JusTalk and Facebook (linked at the button below).
-We recommend Messenger Kids from Facebook because everybody uses Facebook so it’s a brand parents know and understand.
+We recommend Messenger Kids from Facebook because everybody uses Facebook, so it’s a brand parents know and understand.
 That one includes various controls, including usage controls, stickers, GIFs, emoji, and even drawing tools.
-Parents get a dashboard to view their kids’ contact list and they can monitor messages as well.
+Parents get a dashboard to view their kids’ contact list, and they can monitor messages.
 It’s a good way to introduce kids to the world of instant messaging with some proper supervision.
-Xooloo may also be good for this, but it’s in active development right now so we don’t know a ton about it.
+Xooloo may also be good for this, but it’s in active development right now, so we don’t know much about it.

 Google Family Link

 Google Family Link is probably your best bet for child safety apps on Android.
 Google’s free tool lets you do and control a bunch of things.
 You can view child device activity, approve and block app installs, manage in-app purchase permissions, hide apps, and set various limits on the device.
 If the child acts up, you can lock the device entirely.
-The app works well but the set-up is a real pain in the neck sometimes.
-We have a full guide for it here in case you need some help.
+The app works well, but the set-up is a real pain in the neck sometimes.

 SPIN Safe Browser